About the Park

 Named after Andrew Carnegie’s wife, the impressive Louise Carnegie Gates were erected in 1929 at the bottom of the High Street.

 Thanks to funding from the Heritage Lottery Fund, with match support from the Carnegie Dunfermline Trust and Fife Council, a £1.6 million transformation is currently underway to return this much-loved green space to its former glory.
-Restoration and improvement work started in autumn 2012.
-Click here for more on the restoration project.
+Restoration and improvement work is almost complete.
+Click here for more on the project.